How To Feed A Loon

 • 1 cup quality dry white wine don't use cooking wine!

-• 5 tbsp fresh lemon juice about 2 lemons
+• 5 tablespoon fresh lemon juice about 2 lemons

 • ¼ cup chicken stock

-• 2 tbsp fresh parsley chopped, for garnish
+• 2 tablespoon fresh parsley chopped, for garnish

 • 1 lb linguine cooked, if desired